Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Learning Outcomes

-- Students will gain a basic background in social and applied psychology and learn to use the scientific method to test hypotheses in these areas.
+Students who successfully complete this paper will gain a basic background in social and applied psychology and learn to use the scientific method to test hypotheses in these areas.